Skip to content

 29. Number (or percentage) of third party supplying mills that source from their own plantations and third party plantations?

-The company only reports that all its third-party supplier mills source FFB from their own plantations, with some purchasing FFB from third-party suppliers as well.
-The company has not reported the exact number/percentage.
+The company states that all of its third-party supplying mills source FFB from its own plantations while some also purchase FFB from third-party suppliers.
+However, the company has not reported the exact number/percentage.

 • N